Be of good courage, and He shall strengthen your heart,

 Jesus Prays at Gethsemane

-37 He took with him Peter and the two sons of Zebedee, and began to be sorrowful and severely troubled.
+37 He took with him Peter and the two sons of Zebedee and became sorrowful and severely troubled.
 38 Then he said to them, “My soul is exceedingly sorrowful, even to death.
-Stay here, and watch with me.”
+Stay here and watch with me.”

 39 He went forward a little, fell on his face, and prayed, saying, “My Father, if it is possible, let this cup be taken from me; nevertheless, not as I will, but as you will.”

-40 He came to the disciples, and found them sleeping, and said to Peter, “What, couldn’t you watch with me for one hour?
+40 He came to the disciples and found them sleeping and said to Peter, “What, could you not watch with me for one hour?
 41 Watch and pray, that you do not enter into temptation.
 The spirit indeed is willing, but the flesh is weak.”

-42 Again, a second time he went away, and prayed, saying, “My Father, if this cup cannot pass away from me unless I drink it, your will be done.”
+42 Again, a second time he went away and prayed, saying, “My Father, if this cup cannot pass from me unless I drink it, then your will be done.”
 43 He came back and found them sleeping, for their eyes were heavy.

 44 He left them again, went away, and prayed a third time, saying the same words.
-45 Then he came to his disciples, and said to them, “Sleep on now, and take your rest.
-The hour is at hand, and the Son of Man is betrayed into the hands of sinners.
-46 Arise, let us be going.
+45 Then he came to his disciples and said to them, “Sleep on now and take your rest.
+The hour is at hand and the Son of Man is betrayed into the hands of sinners.
+46 Get up.
+Let us be going.
 He who betrays me is at hand.”

 19 Oh how great is your goodness,